NamelessCoder/numerolog/README.md

 through which you submit the collected numerical data - and the server is the API through which you request various renditions of numbers.

+The output is ideal for, but not limited to, displaying in graphs that use JSON as data source (uses a two-axis array with time and value).

 Demonstration
 -------------

 ![Demonstration](http://numerolog.namelesscoder.net/numerolog-demo.gif)

+*The GIF demonstrates how to create a counter for a package using a custom token (happens in first save action) and recording additional values for the counter.
+It finishes off by showing how those values can then be retrieved with statistics.
+The collection of values happens locally - the storing and calculating of values happens on the default remote that is open and free to use (but can be changed).*

 Purpose
 -------